 - Embedded in curriculum subjects (photos below)

 - Extra-Curricular Activities.
-Year 6 take on role of Sustainability Leaders; each class has sustainability leaders/ Green Team leaders but everyone is on Green Team.
+In a "normal year" Year 6 take on role of Sustainability Leaders; each class has sustainability leaders/ Green Team leaders.

 Sustainability Curriculum Overview